curiousTauseef/matrixlab/README.md

 --------------

-* Matrixlab is a generic C library for matrix routines.
+* Matrixlab is a general C library for matrix routines.
 * It contains over 250 functions for matrix operations.
 * Many of the functions are multi-threaded.